Care You Can Trust When Every Second Counts

 St. Francis Hospital & Heart Center® (Roslyn, NY)

-In 2021, 100% of eligible acute ischemic stroke patients received mechanical endovascular reperfusion therapy.
-In addition, the death rate within 24 hours was zero for patients who underwent a diagnostic cerebral angiogram.
+In 2022, 100% of eligible acute ischemic stroke patients were treated with mechanical endovascular therapy.
+Of those patients, 97% were successfully revascularized.
+The death rate within 24 hours of undergoing a diagnostic cerebral angiogram was 0%.

 Stroke & Brain Aneurysm Center of Long Island at Good Samaritan Hospital (West Islip, NY)